August 16, 2022

 Professional Development

 Private schools are more competitive than government schools when it comes to the professional development of their teachers.
-They often charge higher fees to students as well, backed by the quality of teachers, so this becomes imperative for them.
 Therefore, you will be constantly encouraged to participate in training and upskilling.
 Private schools arrange training sessions for their teachers and motivate them to enrol in training courses at an individual level as well.

 Government school teachers are usually trained by the DIETs (District Institute of Teacher Education), National Council for Teacher Education, and other relevant bodies.
 You may have to participate in such training sessions that are held periodically.